Program Instructors

 Wills and Trusts Instructor

 In 2018, Kleinschmidt was elected as Orange County’s Clerk of Superior Court and was re-elected in 2022.
 As the Clerk of Superior Court, he serves as Orange County’s Judge of Probate.
-Kleinschmidt serves on the Executive Committee of the Conference of Clerks of Superior Court (CCSC) and as chair of the CCSC Joint Bar/Clerk Task Force and the CCSC Human Resource Committee.
-He is also the North Carolina liaison to the National College of Probate Judges and serves on the board of the NC Guardianship Association.
+Kleinschmidt serves on the Executive Committee of the Conference of Clerks of Superior Court (CCSC), is the North Carolina liaison to the National College of Probate Judges and serves on the board of the NC Guardianship Association.

-Prior to being elected Clerk, Kleinschmidt practiced law for more than 18 years with a focus in high-stakes criminal defense and civil rights, first at the Center for Death Penalty Litigation, then as Executive Director of the Fair Trial Initiative and finally with the firm Tin Fulton Walker & Owen.
+Before being elected Clerk, Kleinschmidt practiced law for more than 18 years with a focus on high-stakes criminal defense and civil rights, first at the Center for Death Penalty Litigation, then as Executive Director of the Fair Trial Initiative and finally with the firm Tin Fulton Walker & Owen.
 He also serves as an adjunct professor at the UNC School of Law teaching trial advocacy.

 Marta Kiss